dav15jr/Gym-Tracker/README.md

-Creating my first Web App from scratch, using JavaScript, Html, Css with some React and Typescript.
+Creating my first Web App from scratch, using JavaScript, Html, Css, React, Typescript, Bootstrap.

 Improve Design and Responsiveness.
 Use bootstrap.